How to Spot Fake SOC 2 Type 2 Reports from India – Delve Scandal Explained

 The Leak That Changed Everything

-The story spread quickly on Indian tech forums, LinkedIn groups, and Reddit.
-Suddenly, founders who had bought SOC 2 audit in India through similar cheap platforms started asking hard questions.
-The leak proved that speed and low price sometimes meant zero real testing.
+The story spread quickly on Indian media, LinkedIn posts, and Reddit.
+In particular, founders who had hired Indian audit firms for SOC 2 audits in India through similar low-cost platforms started asking hard questions.

 Red Flags in the Reports: 99.8% Identical Content

 Out of 494 SOC 2 reports in the leak, 493 were almost 100% identical.
-Same paragraphs, same grammar mistakes (like “because there no security incidents”), same wording — only the company name and logo were changed.
+Same paragraphs, same grammar mistakes (like “because there no security incidents”), same wording.
+Only the company name and logo were changed.

-Every single Type 2 report claimed “zero security incidents” and “zero exceptions” for many months.
-In real life that is almost impossible.
-Even the auditor’s opinion paragraph was written before clients uploaded any evidence.
+Even the auditor’s opinion paragraph was written before the clients uploaded any evidence.
 These were not genuine audits.
-These were merely templates disguised as SOC 2 Type II attestation reports.
+These were merely templates disguised as SOC II Type II attestation reports.

 How the Fake Evidence Was Generated

 Delve’s platform auto-generated most of the proof.
-It created fake training records, board minutes, risk assessment documents, and even test results showing 100% compliance.
-Some clients had to upload a few real files, but the heavy lifting was done by the system.
+It created fake training records, fabricated board meeting minutes, risk assessment documents, and even test results showing 100% compliance.

 SOC 2 Type 2 Auditors belonged to Indian Certification Mills

 Real tech-savvy CPAs with years of experience were missing.
 Instead, junior teams in India used templates and gave quick approvals.
-This broke basic independence rules, but it kept the SOC 2 certification cost in India very low — exactly what cash-strapped Indian startups searching for “SOC 2 audit India” were looking for.
+This broke basic independence rules, but it kept the SOC 2 certification cost in India very low.

 How to Spot a Fake SOC 2 Type 2 Report: A Practical Checklist